MikeDigitize/lazy/README.md

 #### Extending

-To extend the base class and add custom loading criteria use the following pattern:
+To extend the base class and add custom loading criteria you can use the following pattern:

 ```javascript
 class CustomLazy extends LazyLoad {